Skip to content

 Practicing Hope is a biblical curriculum that explores hope, particularly when hope seems hard to find.

-Youth Curriculum – Facilitators Edition by Regina Heater
+Adult Curriculum – Facilitators Edition

 The youth curriculum examines the hope we find in early post-resurrection Christian communities and how they kept hope alive in the most difficult times.

-Children’s Curriculum – Facilitators Edition by Joni Cisowski
+Youth Curriculum – Facilitators Edition

 The children's curriculum intends to help children build trust in Jesus to bring comfort and support as they find courageous hope in the face of uncertainty.